Anti-parasite drug used on Arkansas jail's inmates for COVID

 Washington County's sheriff confirmed Tuesday night that the jail's health provider had been prescribing the drug.
 Sheriff Tim Helder didn't say how many inmates at the 710-bed facility had been given ivermectin and defended the health provider the jail uses that has been prescribing the medication.

-It's not clear what information inmates who were prescribed the drug have been given about it, including warnings that it isn't approved to treat COVID.
+It's not clear what information inmates who were prescribed the drug have been given about it, including warnings that it isn't approved to treat COVID-19.

 The U.S. Food and Drug Administration has approved ivermectin in both people and animals for some parasitic worms and for head lice and skin conditions.
 The FDA has not approved its use in treating or preventing COVID-19 in humans.